explosiveHobo/GravSim/README.md

 - Hard coded physics engine

 - Data visualization for selected orbital bodies
+  - If a body is selected by left clicking AND it is the only selected body, its Vx, Vy, mass, and potential will be displayed
+  - This data can otherwise be obtained for any body by hovering the mouse over it

 - Right click and hold for creation of new bodies + manipulation of existing ones
   - The longer you hold the button, you larger the created body will be